destrex271/pgwatch3_rpc_server/receiver_template/README.md

 // if any of the above methods (e.g. DefineMetrics()) isn't implemented by the `Receiver` struct, gRPC's default
 // Unimplemented method will be called type Receiver struct {
 	// Add Receiver Custom fields here.
 	// e.g. database conn objects

 	// We recommend embeding `sinks.SyncMetricHandler` struct
 	//
 	// It provides a default implementation for
 	// `SyncMetric()` that writes sync requests to a channel that
 	// can be read from using `item, ok := receiver.GetSyncChannelContent()`
 	//
 	// Then users should provide an implementation for a method that continuously
 	// reads from the channel and opens/closes resources.
 	//
 	// Or use `SyncMetricHandler.HandleSyncMetric()` that ignores the request but only
 	// reads from the channel to empty it.
 	//
 	// Otherwise, users should implement `SyncMetric()` directly on `Receiver` struct
 	// and directly embed gRPC's `pb.UnimplementedReceiverServer`.
 	sinks.SyncMetricHandler
 }

 // create a new `Receiver` object func NewReceiver(args ...any) (tr *Receiver) {
 	// initialize `Receiver` required fields here.
 	// e.g. connect to the target database

 	syncReqsChanLen := 1024
 	recv := &Receiver{
 		// instantiate `SyncMetricHandler()`
 		SyncMetricHandler: sinks.NewSyncMetricHandler(syncReqsChanLen),
 	}

 	// Invoke the `SyncMetric()` handler
 	go recv.ReceiverSyncMetricHandler()
 	// Or go recv.HandleSyncMetric()

 	return recv
 }

 // Optional Method for handling `SyncMetric()` requests func (r Receiver) ReceiverSyncMetricHandler() {
 	for {
 		// read from channel
 		req, ok := r.GetSyncChannelContent()
 		if !ok {
 			// channel has been closed
 			return
 		}

 		switch req.Operation {
 		case pb.SyncOp_AddOp:
 			// open resources for `req.GetDBName()` and `req.GetMetricName()`.
 		case pb.SyncOp_DeleteOp:
 			// close resources for `req.GetDBName()-req.GetMetricName()`.
 			//
 			// Note that when `req.GetMetricName()` is "" then pgwatch has removed
 			// the entire database, you should close resources for all its metrics.
 		}
 	}
 }

+// All methods have the `(*pb.Reply, error)` return,
+// errors will appear in pgwatch's logs as `[ERROR]` messages,
+// while `pb.Reply{Logmsg: "your-message"}` will appear as `[INFO]` messages.

 // Write received Measurements to the desired storage backend
 //